FS-AI/FS-AI_ADS-DV_CAD/README.md

 ### Side View

-In the case of using the STEP file, see below for the details of the sight line of the ZED camera and the Rule T 1.1.16 Surface Envelope in side view.
+In the case of using the STEP file, see below for the details of the sight line of the ZED camera and the FS-AI Rule T 1.3.3 Surface Envelope in side view.

 The ZED camera reference angle is 15deg below horizontal.
 A normal line projected from the centre of the front face of the ZED camera will intersect the ground plane approximately 2750mm from the camera position.

-Formula Student Rule T 1.1.16 defines a 'Surface Envelope' in side view from the top of the roll hoop to the outer profile of the tyres.
-Rule DV 4.1.3 further requires that all sensors be located within this surface envelope.
-Since the ADS-DV does not have a traditional roll hoop, the envelope is defined from the outer profile of the TSAL dome instead.
+FS-AI Rule T 1.3.3 defines a 'Surface Envelope' in side view from the top of the ADS-DV TSAL to the outer profile of the tyres.
+Rule T 1.3.3 further requires that all sensors and / or compute hardware be located within this surface envelope.
+Since the ADS-DV does not have a traditional roll hoop, the envelope is defined from the outer profile of the TSAL dome.
 The tyre profile is projected as a 515mm diameter circle on the vehicle centreline.

 ![FS-AI ADS-DV Side View Sketch](images/FS-AI_ADS-DV_Side_View_Sketch.png)